-In the context of the continuous improvement of the approach to social responsibility and sustainable development issues, the Group conducts a materiality analysis to prioritize the topics that present the most significant economic, social and environmental impacts, as well as those that have a significant impact on its stakeholders.
+In the context of the continuous improvement of the approach to social responsibility and sustainable development issues, FOURLIS Group conducts a materiality analysis to prioritize its topics and thus, its companies' topics that present the most significant economic, social and environmental impacts as well as those that have a significant impact on its stakeholders.

-The Group recognizes as stakeholders those who have an impact or are affected by its activities.
+FOURLIS Group recognizes as stakeholders those who have an impact or are affected by its activities.
 Having identified and prioritized its stakeholders, the Group invests in continuous and two-way communication with them, in order to maintain a consistent flow of information from and to the Group, about their requests, concerns and expectations.
 The main stakeholder groups of the Group are: employees, shareholders / institutional investors, financial analysts, customers, suppliers / partners, wider society, local communities, government and supervisory authorities / state, business community / associations, media, NGOs and competitors.
 The Social Responsibility and Sustainable Development Report 2018 (pp. 23-25) includes a description of the stakeholder groups and the engagement method, as well as of the frequency at which the Group communicates with its stakeholders.

 The methodology used for the materiality analysis is based on the GRI Standards.
 The Social Responsibility and Sustainable Development Report 2018 (p.
-26-31) includes a description of all the steps of the materiality analysis, as well as the material topics derived through that process.
+26-31) of FOURLIS Group includes a description of all the steps of the materiality analysis, as well as the material topics derived through that process.

-The Group's Annual Social Responsibility and Sustainable Development Report for 2019, which will be published in June 2020 and will be posted on the website www.fourlis.gr, will also include the results of the new materiality analysis.
+The FOURLIS Group Annual Social Responsibility and Sustainable Development Report for 2019, which will be published in June 2020 and will be posted on the website www.fourlis.gr, will also include the results of the new materiality analysis.